StewMacLean/Bonjour/README.md

 I would very much appreciate any further help in getting the library interface working!

-Thanks to Estebane for getting past the "crashing" phase!
+Thanks to Estebane for his help with getting past the "crashing" phase!

 Merci beaucoup,